itzmeanjan/xoofff/README.md

 # xoofff
 Farfalle with Xoodoo: Parallel Permutation-based Cryptography

+## Overview

+Farfalle is a keyed cryptographic function with extendable input and it's able to return an output of arbitrary length --- it offers a nice and flexible incremental property in both its input and output interfaces.
+For example, say we have two messages `X`, `Y` and we want to compute `F(X || Y)`, then the cost of processing it is only absoring `Y`, if `F(X)` is already processed.
+Once `X` is absorbed, you can finalize the state to squeeze arbitrary number of bytes from it.
+After that one can restart absorption phase, when `Y` is ready to be absorbed, then it can be finalized and arbitrary many bytes can again be squeezed.
+This way one can restart `absorb->finalize->squeeze` cycle again and again for processing arbitrary number of messages, while accumulator keeps the internal state intact over restarts.
+This idea is defined in https://ia.cr/2016/1188.
+And Xoofff is a farfalle contruction which is instantiated with Xoodoo permutation, which was described in https://ia.cr/2018/767.
+In this (later) paper, deck function name was proposed - which is a keyed function, that takes a sequence of input strings and returns a pseudorandom string of arbitrary length which can be incrementally computed s.t. the acronym **deck** stands for **D**oubly-**E**xtendable **C**ryptographic **K**eyed function.
+On top of Xoofff deck function, various modes of **S**ession **A**uthenticated **E**ncryption were proposed, *which are not yet implemented in this library*.

+Here I'm developing and maintaining a Rust library crate, implementing Xoofff deck function, along with authenticated encryption modes defined on top of it.
+See [below](#usage) for API usage examples.

 ## Prerequisites

 Rust stable toolchain, which you can obtain by following https://rustup.rs.